Broosky/Gatherers-Legacy/README.md

 ---

-## 🧠 **Key Features**
+## 🔹 **Key Features**

 - **Time-based Update Loop**
-  Smooth and consistent unit behavior across systems, using a time-delta (tick-based) update approach.
+  Smooth and consistent behavior across systems, using a time-delta (tick-based) update approach.

 - **Custom Engine with Animation Support**
   Built from scratch to manage entity states, movement, rendering, and basic AI — with sprite animations and fluid state transitions.

 - **Classic Blending with Bitmap Masks**
-  Implements retro-style transparency using manually crafted bitmap masks for a nostalgic, software-rendered look.
+  Implements retro-style transparency using manually crafted bitmap masks for a software-rendered look.

 - **State-based AI System**
   Workers transition between states like *seeking*, *gathering*, and *returning*, emulating early RTS gatherer logic.